ChloeDeng-bit/Digital-Library-Website/README.md

-**Getting Started**<br>
+## Getting Started
 To run the Digital Library Management System locally:

 Clone this repository to your machine.
 Move all the code contained in the /Website folder into one main folder instead of having separate subfolders.

-Set up the database with the necessary tables and relationships.
-Navigate to /Database and run the database setup script.
+Set up the database with the necessary tables and relationships by navigating to /Database and running the database setup script.

 Configure the application settings.

 Run the web application.

-Contributors

-Meiyun Deng